 Recently, a Brazilian programmer by the name of Hyllian (aka Jararaca) developed a new algorithm that actually improves on HQx, known as xBR (stands for "a filter that scales By Rules").

 xBR works much the same way as HQx insofar as it is based on pattern recognition, and it would upscale the above pattern with the same result.
 However, it goes further than HQx by using a 2-stage set of interpolation rules, which better handle more complex patterns such as antialiased lines and curves.
+The two main points that can be fine-tuned are the formula used to measure the distance between colors and the way the algorithm treats corners (more on the corners later).

 You can read more about Hyllian's algorithm here.